-Then again, you might have been secretly aware that you’d progressed into a problem or delusional drinker when you began to fantasize about finding a knight in shining armor who would whisk you away from your wretched life.
-So you pursued your dream, dressed up in something Kardashian and hit an upscale bar hoping to make a love connection with Brad Pitt or a Brad Pitt clone, or someone you could easily pretend was Brad.
+Then again, you might have been secretly aware that you’d progressed into a problem or delusional drinker when you began to fantasize about finding a knight in shining armour who would whisk you away from your wretched life.
+So you pursued your dream, dressed up in something Angelina and hit an upscale bar hoping to make a love connection with Brad Pitt or a Brad Pitt clone, or someone you could easily pretend was Brad.
 He always seemed to be just across the room and two drinks away from being approached by you with an inappropriate invitation, even though he was usually with a beautiful woman – a woman who wasn’t red-faced and dripping with sweat from dancing solo to Sweet Home Alabama and yelling “Ya wanna piece of this?” to the bouncer who didn’t allow smoking on the dance floor.

-After the fantasy drinking phase grinds to a halt, most of us morph into solo couch drinkers.
-I hit this stage pretty early after my only girlfriend quit speaking to me because she swore I’d told a bartender she'd do something to him in return for a few free shots of tequila.
+After the fantasy drinking phase grinds to a halt, many of us morph into solo couch drinkers.
+I hit this stage pretty early after my only girlfriend quit speaking to me because she swore I’d told a bartender she'd do something to him in return for a few shots of tequila.
 I don’t remember saying that or recall why I decided to walk down the middle of the highway in my underwear later that night, but I’m sure it had something to do with the Valium and Vodka I’d enjoyed earlier in the evening.

-I recently finished writing my first novel, but only after I gave up on my memoir plan.
-That was the same day I received a note from my sister telling me that while she’d enjoyed reading the draft chapters I’d sent her, she was certain that I’d confused the circumstances of a bad relationship breakup with the divorce of Nikki and Victor on The Young and the Restless.
-She was right, and it became crystal clear that my biggest obstacle to finishing a memoir was my lack of memory.
-I’d been a blackout drinker from the get-go, even though I didn’t have a name for it until I got sober.
-Blackouts are strange things.
-Many times I’ve come to in strange places with strange people, and always grateful if I discovered I was wearing clothes.
-But those moments of gratitude were quickly replaced by feelings of confusion and despair as I tried to piece together the missing hours.
+I published a novel, that in many ways resembles my own story, but only after I'd given up on my memoir plan.
+It was the day my sister called to tell me that while she’d enjoyed reading the draft chapters I’d sent her, she was sure that I’d confused the circumstances of my marriage breakup with the divorce of Nikki and Victor on The Young and the Restless.
+She was right, and it suddenly became crystal clear that my lack of memory was going to make it impossible for me to finish a memoir.

 Even now, after decades of being sober, I can’t say for sure that any of the situations I've included here actually took place the way I’ve described them because I really don’t recall.
 But, I have become good at filling in the blanks in a way that seems reasonable to me.